datagovuk/dgu-vagrant-puppet/README.md

 ### Download this build repo from Github

-Clone this repo (its path will now be referred to as $THIS_REPO) move it to where this manual expexts it  and switch to the 'togo' branch:
+Clone this repo (its path will now be referred to as $THIS_REPO) and switch to the 'togo' branch:

     git clone https://github.com/datagovuk/dgu-vagrant-puppet.git
-    mv dgu-vagrant-puppet /vagrant
-    cd /vagrant
+    cd dgu-vagrant-puppet
     git checkout togo

 ### Option 1: Virtual Machine creation